THINKLab2020/carekit-hyperprotect-lab/README.md

 <br/>

-Another verification che ck is to check the Docker container logs on the Virtual Server, or localhost.
+Another verification check is to check the Docker container logs on the Virtual Server, or localhost.
 The docker logs can be checked as such:

 1. Check docker for running containers